nakov/Practical-Cryptography-for-Developers-Book/key-exchange/diffie-hellman-key-exchange.md

 ### Key Exchange by Mixing Colors

-The Diffie–Hellman Key Exchange protocol is very similar to the concept of "**key exchanging by mixing colors**", which has a good visual representation, which simplifies its understanding.
-This is why we shall first explain how to exchange a secret color by **color mixing**.
+The Diffie–Hellman Key Exchange protocol is very similar to the concept of "**visually mixing colors**", a helpful illustration for understanding **key exchange**.

-The design of color mixing key exchange scheme assumes that if we have two liquids of different colors, we can **easily mix the colors** and obtain a new color, but the reverse operation is almost impossible: **no way to separate the mixed colors** back to their original color components.
+The design of color mixing key exchange scheme assumes that if we have two liquids of different colors, we can **easily mix the colors** and obtain a new color, but the reverse operation is almost impossible: there is **no way to separate the mixed colors** into their original color components.

 This is the color exchange **scenario**, step by step:

 * **Alice** and **Bob**, agree on an arbitrary **starting \(shared\) color** that does not need to be kept secret \(e.g. _yellow_\).
 * **Alice** and **Bob** separately select a **secret color** that they keep to themselves \(e.g. _red_ and _sea green_\).
 * Finally **Alice** and **Bob** **mix** their secret color together with their mutually shared color.
-The obtained mixed colors area ready for public exchange \(in our case _orange_ and _light sky blue_\).
+The resulting colors are ready for public exchange \(in our case _orange_ and _light sky blue_\).

 ![](../.gitbook/assets/key-exchange-by-color-mixing-part-1.png)

 The next steps in the color exchanging scenario are as follows:

 * **Alice** and **Bob** publicly **exchange** their two **mixed colors**.
-  * We assume that there is no efficient way to extract \(separate\) the secret color from the mixed color, so third parties who know the mixed colors cannot reveal the secret colors.
+  * There is no efficient way to extract \(separate\) the secret color from the mixed color, so third parties who know the mixed colors cannot discover the secret colors.
 * Finally, **Alice** and **Bob** mix together the color they received from the partner with their own secret color.
   * The result is the **final color mixture** \(_yellow-brown_\) which is identical to the partner's color mixture.
-  * It is the **securely exchanged shared key**.
+  * This is the **securely exchanged shared key**.

 ![](../.gitbook/assets/key-exchange-by-color-mixing-part-2.png)